 Classroom Seating Chart

-Select the classroom floor plan that most resembles the floor plan you would like.
+Select the classroom floor plan that most resembles the floor plan you have or would like to create.
 If you find a perfect match, then you can download an image or editable PDF and type the names of the students only.
 If you need to change the layout, then select the Powerpoint version.
 You can delete desks, add additional desks or drag them around.

 How to Make a Classroom Seating Chart

 - Choose the template that is closest to your classroom layout or the number of students in your class.
-If you find one with the exact same layout, then you can use the image file or the editable PDF to add the names.
+If you find a classroom template with the same classroom layout that you would like to use, then you can use the image file or the editable PDF to add the students’ names.

 - Print your seating layout chart.